byu-cpe/ecen522r-hw-security/_pages/syllabus.md

 ---

-## Instructor
+## Instructors
-Prof. Jeff Goeders, 450I EB, email: jgoeders@byu.edu, Office hours: <https://calendly.com/jgoeders/office_hours>
+* Jeff Goeders, 450I EB, email: jgoeders@byu.edu, Office hours: <https://calendly.com/jgoeders/office_hours>

-## Course Content
-In this course, we will study the entire FPGA/VLSI CAD flow, including high-level synthesis, technology-dependent and independent optimization, partitioning, floorplanning and placement, and routing.
-For each stage, we will identify the problem to be solved, and discuss optimization algorithms to solve the problem.
-Some of these optimization algorithms include simulated annealing, dynamic programming, branch-and-bound, and various graph algorithms (eg. Shortest-path algorithms).
-There will be an emphasis on CAD algorithms targeting FPGA, but will also discuss CAD for custom chip design.
-Note that this course is not about the use of CAD tools; rather, it is about the optimization algorithms that are used in these tools.
-We will also cover current research in the area, and several lectures on student selected topics.
+* Stacey Son

 ## Prerequisites
-Good understanding of digital logic.
-Solid programming skills, especially C/C++.
+There are no formal prerequisites for this course.
+Experience with C programming and digital logic is helpful.
 If you are unsure if you have the necessary experience, contact the instructor.

 ## Textbook
-There is no textbook; reading will be taken primarily from research papers.
+Hardware Security: A Hands-on Learning Approach, by Swarup Bhunia and Mark Tehranipoor.
+[Available at Amazon](https://www.amazon.com/Hardware-Security-Hands-Learning-Approach/dp/0128124776)

 ### Sharing Source Code
 Sharing your source code  is prohibited and is a violation of the Honor Code.  **This includes posting your lab code and solutions on a public website such as a public Github repository.**  You will be provided with a private Github repository to store your code.